 You can put the Michley glasses in the dishwasher without damaging them as long as they’re sitting on the top rack.

 Lightweight, durable plastic, BPA free, and looks like glasses, these are perfect for RVers or campers.

-Don’t like to drink your soda or beer through a normal glass?
-Well, then these 22 oz beer glasses made out of the same durable titan plastic as the glasses above might be more your taste.
+Don’t like drinking your soda or beer through a normal glass?
+Well, then these 22 oz beer glasses made out of the same unbreakable titan plastic as the glasses above might be more your taste.

 These are made by a company called Drinique and comes in a set of 4 or 24.
 They look and feel like glass, are BPA free, and safe for the dishwasher.

 22 ounces means that you can put a lot of liquid in there to enjoy.
 The glasses stack when not in use.

 We’ve looked at a lot of bland non-colorful glasses, so let’s add some color to the list.
 These 13 oz unbreakable drinking glasses made by a company called Scandinovia come in a set of 6 and each is a different color.

 I like the design on these, not just for the colors but for the gem-shaped design.

 13 ounces means that they’re big enough to fit a whole 12 oz soda can in them which some people are looking for.

 I can see these being used both for everyday use and more fancy dinners in the RV or camper.